aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getFloatValue() {#getFloatValue--}

+<b>@deprecated.</b> Please use the 'floatValue' property instead.
 Gets the float value contained in the cell.

 ```javascript
 getFloatValue() : number;